Joins

 Data, such as person records, fields, and mailings, are organized and stored in tables.

 You can think of a table as a single page in a spreadsheet, with each data object taking up a row.
-A collection of these tables form a relational database, like Slate.
+A collection of these tables form a Relational Database, like Slate.
+A join allows you combine data from two (or more) tables based on a related column they share, like record_id.
+For example, you can join a Person table to the Applications table to see all the application records a person may have.

 Relationships between tables